 Test one is 45 minutes long, test two is 40 minutes long and test three is 30 minutes long.
 Calculators are permitted in all sections of the placement.

-Access an Algebra Review to review problems similar to those found on the first two tests.
+Access an algebra review to review problems similar to those found on the first two tests.

-The Foreign Language Placement:
+The Global Language Placement:

-Hood College has a foreign language requirement for all students, and the placement test is strongly encouraged for students who wish to continue to study a language they have previously studied.
+Hood College has a global language requirement for all students, and the placement test is strongly encouraged for students who wish to continue to study a language they have previously studied.
 This placement is not required for students interested in learning a new language or who have previously earned credit through either college-level coursework or the AP examination.

-The foreign language placement test is available online for French, German, Spanish and Russian here using the password “blazers1.”
+The global language placement test is available online for French, German, Spanish and Russian here using the password “blazers1.”
 The test is estimated to take up to 90 minutes.
 However, depending on your level of mastery, actual testing time may be significantly less.

 If you have any questions, please contact us at the numbers below:

 Admission Office: 301-696-3400 or 800-922-1599